All Episodes

 I go over there and I can feel that there is something happening.

-A lot of things that I don't really understand about myself are things that I sense and feel since I've been through these near-death experiences and the things that go on that literally like I'm walking through different levels of time and the things that I sense, I know something's happening.
+And a lot of things that I don't really understand about myself aren't things that I sense and feel since I've been through these near-death experiences and the things that go on that literally like I'm walking through different levels of time and the things that I sense, I know something's happening.

-I had occasion recently to interview Edgar Cayce's son, who is now in his 80s, Daniel.
+I had occasion recently to interview Edgar Casey's son, who is now in his 80s, Daniel.

 Do you think that Mr. Casey's predictions with regard to the Hall of Records below the Sphinx will come down about as scheduled?